Bietola/5mincode/_drafts/metafunctions.md

 }
 ```

+If you show this innocent-looking snippet to a random guy out in the street, she would probably point out that it must have has an error.
+"There's no way this could ever compile!", would this hypothetical person say, "since the *is_bool* class template *does not* have a *::value* member."
 Still this code compiles... and prints *true*.

 You're probably now wondering what the *suspicious code* comment is all about.
 Well of course it's other template code!
 A template specialization, to be exact: